blueputty01/anki-card-styles/README.md

 - Global stylesheet for all cards, used by importing stylesheet.

-- Styles for cloze and basic (front and back) card types.
+- Styles and templates for cloze and basic (front and back) card types.

 - Light and dark mode support